-WCC main campus facilities are maintained by WCC Facilities Services staff and patrolled by WCC Police Department staff.
+WCC Wytheville campus facilities are maintained by WCC Facilities Services staff and patrolled by WCC Police Department staff.
 All buildings, grounds, parking areas, and roadways are maintained with concern for safety and security.
 Campus buildings and equipment are inspected regularly, and needed repairs to replace faulty equipment and to mitigate potential hazards are made promptly.

-WCC at the Crossroads Institute facilities are maintained by the Maintenance Staff of The Crossroads Institute.
+WCC at the Crossroads Institute facilities are maintained by the maintenance staff of The Crossroads Institute.
+They can be reached at (276) 236-0391.